 - Call ahead.
 Don’t wait until you’re seated at the table to crack open a menu for the first time.
 Most places post their menus online, or you can call before you go and ask about their dishes.

 - Order last.
 If the thought of being in the spotlight at the table makes you anxious, let everyone else order their food first.
-“Your family and friends can go back to their conversation and you can just have the waiter's ear,” says Webb.
+“Your family and friends can go back to their conversation and you can just have the waiter's ear,” Webb says.
 Going last also means your server is more likely to remember any special requests.

 - Play it safe.
 Laine says menus in restaurants tend to have more on them that you can’t eat than what you can.
 “Stick to what you know, even if it’s just an appetizer,” he says.
 Usually even the trendiest restaurants will have basics you can fall back on like a baked potato or sweet potato.
 But if they don’t, go for the choice that plays nice with a Crohn’s digestive system.
 “Choose simple bland foods that are roasted, steamed, or baked -- not fried -- and ask for sauces on the side,” Webb says.